COVID-19 vaccine: Adverse events

 There are rare reports of subjective hearing changes, including tinnitus, after vaccination.

-The rate and type of side effects is also compared to the alternatives.
-For example, although vaccination may trigger some side effects, the effects experienced from an infection could be worse.
-Neurological side effects from getting COVID-19 are hundreds of times more likely than from vaccination.

 Society and culture

 Distribution

-Note about table in this section: Number and percentage of people who have received at least one dose of a COVID-19 vaccine (unless noted otherwise).
+Note about the table in this section: number and percentage of people who have received at least one dose of a COVID-19 vaccine (unless noted otherwise).
 May include vaccination of non-citizens, which can push totals beyond 100% of the local population.
-Table is updated daily by a bot.
+The table is updated daily by a bot.